 With the help of a business contact manager, you can manage your contacts more effectively.
 Many businesses use Microsoft’s Business Contact Manager to manage and monitor their contacts.

 The software is a Microsoft Exchange add-on.
-By logging in to your Microsoft Outlook client account, you may manage contacts via the Business Contact Manager.
+You may manage contacts via the Business Contact Manager by logging in to your Microsoft Outlook client account.

 Your Business Contact Manager information will seamlessly sync with your iPhone contacts if your iPhone can synchronize with Outlook.

-- Use the USB cord that came with the phone to link the iPhone to your computer.
+- Use the USB cord with the phone to link the iPhone to your computer.

 - Log in with your user credentials using the iTunes program on your computer.